Oslo Airport location controversy: Hurum selected

 In 1986, the Labour Party was reinstated in government, and Kjell Borgen from Hedmark was appointed minister of transport.
 He launched a report to parliament on 8 May 1986 that recommended building a new airport at Gardermoen.
 The report had both administrative and political deficiencies, and was rejected by parliament, in part due to a lack of covering the needs of the Air Force.
 The political debate soon proved to split most of the parties, with politicians focusing on geography rather than ideology.
 Proponents of Hurum stated that the government was making regional politics way heavier than commercial and transporteconomical needs.
 Meteorological surveys showed bad weather conditions at Hurum, while geological surveys showed poor ground conditions at Gardermoen.

 Borgen made a proposal in parliament to build a new airport at Gardermoen.
 On 8 June 1988, parliament instead voted to build a new airport at Hurum.
-Fourteen members of the Labor Party voted against their own minister, the first time members of the party had voted against a proposal form their own government.
+Fourteen members of the Labor Party voted against their own minister, the first time members of the party had voted against a proposal from their own government.
 The lack of party loyalty may have been aggravated the day before, when the government had to withdraw a proposal to make all limousines for the members of government permitted to use bus lanes and equip them with emergency lights.
 On the day of the airport voting, it was ahead of time clear that some Labor Party members would vote against Gardermoen, but that the number was not known to anyone.
 Members from the Conservative and Christian Democratic Party, who were in favor of a Hurum location, encouraged each Labor Party member who was in favor of Hurum to make a public statement.
 By the time the Labor Partys parliamentary leader Einar Førde started having an individual meeting with each of the dissidents, it was too late to change their minds.
 Parliament voted with 81 against 76 votes to build at Hurum.
 Borgen quit his position on 13 June.